Nick Mason: Motor racing career

 In 1998, Mason published a book, Into the Red, in which he documents his experience with his cars, along with some histories.
 It was followed in 2010 by a second book, Passion for Speed: Twenty-four Classic Cars that Shaped a Century of Motor Sport.

 Mason is associated with the Italian manufacturer Ferrari, and estimates he has owned 40 Ferrari cars.
-His first purchase in the early 1970s was a Ferrari 275 GTB/4, which he comments would regularly wet-plug (when spark plugs are coated with unburned fuel).
-His most notable purchase was in 1977 from his proceeds from the sale of the Pink Floyd album Dark Side Of The Moon, when he paid £37,000 for one of only 39 Ferrari 250 GTOs.
+His first purchase in the early 1970s was a Ferrari 275 GTB/4.
+His most notable purchase was in 1977 from his proceeds from the sale of the Pink Floyd album Dark Side Of The Moon, when he paid £37,000 for one of only 36 Ferrari 250 GTOs.
 He still owns the car, valued now in excess of £30 million.
 Mason and Gilmour drove the first two Ferrari F40s back to the UK from Maranello.

 Mason was invited by Ferrari to purchase one of the 399 original Enzo cars.
 He appeared in an episode of the BBC motoring programme Top Gear in which he allowed Jeremy Clarkson to borrow it for a review, on the condition Clarkson promote the release of the book Inside Out: A Personal History of Pink Floyd.
 Skirting BBC advertising rules prohibiting product endorsements, Clarkson referenced Pink Floyd songs and album titles in the review of the Enzo and the Stig drove around the Top Gear test track with "Another Brick in the Wall" playing, despite the fact that the Enzo does not come equipped with a stereo.
 Mason later sold the Enzo, and replaced it with a Blu Scozia-coloured LaFerrari.

-Mason appeared on Season 2, Episode 8 of The Grand Tour.
+Mason appeared on series 2, episode 8 of The Grand Tour.
 He won against the Police drummer Stewart Copeland for the title of "fastest rock drummer from a band that begins with a P" (driving not drumming) in the Celebrity Face Off segment.